Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Proof

 \subsection{Proof of Theorem \ref{theo:no-contraction-theorem}}

-\begin{theorem} Recursively applying risk-sensitive Bellman optimality operator $\caT_\beta^*$ w.r.t. risk measure $\beta$ does not solve the RSRL objective \eq{eqn:risk-sensitive-policy} and $\beta [Z_k]$ is not guaranteed to converge to $\beta [Z^*]$ if $\beta$ is not \texttt{mean} or an affine in \texttt{mean}. \begin{proof}
+\begin{theorem} Recursively applying risk-sensitive Bellman optimality operator $\caT_\beta^*$ w.r.t. risk measure $\beta$ does not solve the RSRL objective \eq{eqn:risk-sensitive-policy} and $\beta [Z_k]$ is not guaranteed to converge to $\beta [Z^*]$ if $\beta$ is not \texttt{mean}. \begin{proof}

 We want to show that is not guaranteed to be true.
 We prove this by a counterexample.
 Given a risk measure $\beta$, consider two value distributions $Z_1$ and $Z_2$ where $Z_1(s,a)=Z_2(s,a),~\forall s\in\caS,a\in\caA$.
-Assume there are more than one optimal actions $a\in\caA^*_1\subset\caA$ ($|\caA^*_1|>1$) at state $s_1$ in terms of risk measure $\beta[Z_i(s_1,\cdot)],~i\in\{0,1\}$, i.e.,
+Assume there are more than one optimal actions $a\in\caA^*_1\subset\caA$ ($|\caA^*_1|>1$) at state $s_1$ in terms of risk measure $\beta[Z_i(s_1,\cdot)],~i\in\{1,2\}$, i.e.,

 and these optimal actions correspond to different value distributions, i.e.